OwenChen2028/flask-chatbot/README.md

 This will start the server on `http://localhost:5000`.

-## Interact with ChatGPT
+## Interact with the Chatbot

 Open your web browser and visit `http://localhost:5000` to interact with the ChatGPT integrated Flask application.
-You can send POST requests to `http://localhost:5000/echo` to interact with the ChatGPT model.
-The payload should be a JSON object containing a `message` and an optional `conversation` list.